As a part of our series discussing direct marketing, we’re now comparing the differences between direct marketing and digital marketing.

-Please read through our separate article which defines direct marketing, this is available here.
+Please read through our separate article which defines direct marketing here.
 We’ve provided a short definition here:

-Digital marketing is the promotion of brands and marketing of services and products through a variety of digital media channels, some internet (e.g. search engines, Facebook, Twitter and PPC) and others non-internet based (e.g. SMS and MMS).
-As with direct marketing measurements and analytics need to be put in place to get the most out of digital marketing.
+Digital marketing is the promotion of brands and marketing of services and products through a variety of digital media channels, some internet (e.g. search engines, Facebook, Twitter, and PPC) and others non-internet based (e.g. SMS and MMS).

-- Search Engine Optimisation (SEO), this is used to drive ranking improvements organically, without the need of paid advertising, e.g. content marketing strategies such as blogging and online PR.
+- Search Engine Optimisation (SEO) – this is used to drive ranking improvements organically without the need for paid advertising, e.g. content marketing strategies such as blogging and online PR.

 - Apps – many companies advertise through a range of downloadable apps